davepinch/pinchy.cc/collections/_topics/people/eleanor-roosevelt/with-the-new-day-comes-new-strength-and-new-thoughts.md

 tags:
   - Eleanor Roosevelt
   - A new day
-  - Failure
+  - failure
-  - Quote
+  - quote
-  - Survive
+  - survive
 ---